Hawaii’s Mauna Loa erupts, officials warn people to prepare

 “But the good thing is you don’t have to drive from Kona over to Hawaii Volcanoes National Park to see an eruption anymore,” Roth said.
 “You can just look out your window at night and you’ll be able to see Mauna Loa erupting.”

-“It’s exciting,” she said.
-“It’s kind of a relief that it’s happening and we’re not waiting for it to happen.”

-A few future guests from the U.S. mainland called Neal “asking me to make a prediction, which I can’t,” she said.
-“So I said, just stand by.”

-Associated Press writers Jennifer Kelleher in Honolulu, Alina Hartounian in Phoenix and Mark Thiessen in Anchorage, Alaska, contributed to this report.
+Associated Press writers Jennifer Sinco Kelleher and Audrey McAvoy in Honolulu; Alina Hartounian in Phoenix and Mark Thiessen in Anchorage, Alaska, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.